Bunkai9448/digipet_PSP/RE_Guide.md

 ## Repackaging the CPK

-- Remember the first step of this guide?
+- Remember the second step of this guide?
 You used CriPackedFileMaker to get the files from inside your CPK.
 This is the opposite task, with the same tool.

 - Before rebuilding/repackaging, you want to get the CPK original info. *To create one with the same parameters later.*